Kokosnootje/Voorbereiding-K3/README.md

 /model
 This folder contains the models (references to database tables)

-/mustache
-Do not touch this folder, it is an external library for layout/setup.

 /public
 This folder holds all publicly accessable files (index.php, images, css, js, etc.)